shervinea/cheatsheet-translation/vi/cs-230-convolutional-neural-networks.md

 <br>

-**59. Intersection over Union â€• Intersection over Union, also known as IoU, is a function that quantifies how correctly positioned a predicted bounding box Bp is over the actual bounding box Ba.
+**59. Intersection over Union ― Intersection over Union, also known as IoU, is a function that quantifies how correctly positioned a predicted bounding box Bp is over the actual bounding box Ba.
 It is defined as:**

 &#10230;

 <br>

-**60. Remark: we always have IoUâˆˆ[0,1].
-By convention, a predicted bounding box Bp is considered as being reasonably good if IoU(Bp,Ba)â©¾0.5.**
+**60. Remark: we always have IoU∈[0,1].
+By convention, a predicted bounding box Bp is considered as being reasonably good if IoU(Bp,Ba)⩾0.5.**

 &#10230;

 <br>

-**61. Anchor boxes â€• Anchor boxing is a technique used to predict overlapping bounding boxes.
+**61. Anchor boxes ― Anchor boxing is a technique used to predict overlapping bounding boxes.
 In practice, the network is allowed to predict more than one box simultaneously, where each box prediction is constrained to have a given set of geometrical properties.
 For instance, the first prediction can potentially be a rectangular box of a given form, while the second will be another rectangular box of a different geometrical form.**

 &#10230;

 <br>

-**62. Non-max suppression â€• The non-max suppression technique aims at removing duplicate overlapping bounding boxes of a same object by selecting the most representative ones.
+**62. Non-max suppression ― The non-max suppression technique aims at removing duplicate overlapping bounding boxes of a same object by selecting the most representative ones.
 After having removed all boxes having a probability prediction lower than 0.6, the following steps are repeated while there are boxes remaining:**

 &#10230;

 <br>

-**63. [For a given class, Step 1: Pick the box with the largest prediction probability., Step 2: Discard any box having an IoUâ©¾0.5 with the previous box.]**
+**63. [For a given class, Step 1: Pick the box with the largest prediction probability., Step 2: Discard any box having an IoU⩾0.5 with the previous box.]**

 &#10230;